lwang-astro/PeTar/README.md

 ```
 Here the keyword argument ```interrupt_mode``` is important to set properly in order to read the snapshot correctly.
 The column definitions of snapshots depends on the stellar evolution option (--with-interrupt) and the external potential option (--with-external) used during the configure.
-The argument 'bse' indicates that the SSE/BSE is used so that external columns of SSE/BSE parameters exist in the snapshots.
+The argument 'bse' indicates that the updated SSE/BSE is used so that external columns exist in the snapshots.
 Then, here `particle` contains a member `star` with the class type `petar.SSEStarParameter`.
 Similary, if external potential is added, one more column of 'pot_ext' is added.